akshay090703/Notes-App/README.md

 # 53-Notes-App
- A Notes App using various React Hooks.
+ A Notes App using various React Hooks and Firebase as backend.